 - If you or a child suddenly lose hearing in 1 or both ears you can call your GP or NHS 11 as soon as possible

 - If you think that you or your child’s hearing is getting gradually worse then you can make an appointment to see your GP

 - If you are concerned about a friends or family members hearing you can tell them to see there GP

 When you have contacted your GP your GP will ask you about your symptoms and look inside your ears by using a small handheld torch with a magnifying lens.
 They can also so some simple checks of your hearing.

-Hearing Loss can have a lot of different causes these are
+Hearing loss can have a lot of different causes which are:

-- Sudden hearing loss in 1 ear may be caused to earwax or an ear infection
+- Sudden hearing loss in 1 ear which may be caused by earwax or an ear infection

-These different causes will give you an idea of what is causing your hearing loss but you will maybe have to speak to your GP to get a proper diagnosis it might not always be possible to identity an obvious problem with your ears.
+These different causes will give you an idea of what is causing your hearing loss but you may have to speak to your GP to get a proper diagnosis.
+It might not always be possible to identify an obvious problem with your ears.

-Sometimes Hearing Loss can get better by its own or you can get treated with medicine for example earwax can softened with eardrops but sometimes with gradually hearing loss this can happen as you get older this maybe permanent but treatment can be provided for you the treatments which is available is listed below.
+Hearing loss can get better by its own or you can get treated with medicine for example earwax can be softened with eardrops but sometimes with gradually hearing loss this can happen as you get older this maybe permanent but treatment can be provided for you the treatments which is available is listed below: